komunre/EliminationEngine/Documentation/00 - GettingStarted.md

 Create an instance of `Elimination` class, pass `args` of type `string[]` from main method arguments. `new Elimination(args);`.

-Register new game system using `EliminationEngine.Elimination.RegisterSystem<EliminationEngine.GameObject.EntitySystem>()`.
-In short form - `Elimination.RegisterSystem<EntitySystem()`, where EntitySystem is a child of `EliminationEngine.GameObject.EntitySystem` (`EntitySystem`) class.
+Register new game system using `EliminationEngine.Elimination.RegisterSystem<EliminationEngine.GameObjects.EntitySystem>()`.
+In short form - `Elimination.RegisterSystem<EntitySystem()`, where EntitySystem is a child of `EliminationEngine.GameObjects.EntitySystem` (`EntitySystem`) class.

-Unregister engine systems using `EliminationEngine.Elimination.UnregisterSystem<EliminationEngine.GameObject.EntitySystem>()` if needed.
+Unregister engine systems using `EliminationEngine.Elimination.UnregisterSystem<EliminationEngine.GameObjects.EntitySystem>()` if needed.

 Set to headless if required, by setting `EliminationEngine.Elimination.Headless` to `true`.